Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: A fermionic field theory

-\begin{definition}[Spin isometry] Let $X$ and $Y$ be spin$^{(c)}$-manifolds.
-A \emph{spin isometry} between $X$ and $Y$ consists of an isometry of Riemannian manifolds $f : X \to Y$ together with bundle isomorphism $F: \Sigma_X \to \Sigma_Y$ covering $f$ that preserves the grading, metric and connection and intertwines the Clifford actions (more precisely, the left action is intertwined along the bundle isomorphism $\Cl(X) \to \Cl(Y)$ induced by $f$). \end{definition}
+\begin{Definition}[spin isometry] Let $X$ and $Y$ be spin$^{(c)}$ manifolds.
+A \emph{spin isometry} between~$X$ and $Y$ consists of an isometry of Riemannian manifolds $f\colon X \to Y$ together with bundle isomorphism $F\colon \Sigma_X \to \Sigma_Y$ covering $f$ that preserves the grading, metric and connection and intertwines the Clifford actions (more precisely, the left action is intertwined along the bundle isomorphism $\Cl(X) \to \Cl(Y)$ induced by $f$).
+We will usually omit the map $F$ in notation, although it is always part of the data. \end{Definition}